Unique, antique and one-of-a-kind shopping

 BeauChapeau Hat Shop

-Looking for a fedora that exudes debonair charm or perhaps a stylish fascinator that will turn heads?
+If you’re looking for a fedora that exudes debonair charm or a stylish fascinator that will turn heads, BeauChapeau features a large collection from vintage to contemporary styles.

 Location: 42 Queen Street, Niagara-on-the-Lake